-- · the failure or inability to accurately forecast demand and obtain sufficient quantities of quality raw materials on a cost-effective basis; - · volatility in the availability and cost of materials or services, including rising prices due to inflation; - difficulties or delays in obtaining required import or export approvals; - · shipment delays due to transportation interruptions or capacity constraints, such as reduced availability of air or ground transport or port closures; - information technology or infrastructure failures, including those of a third-party supplier or service provider; and - natural disasters or other events beyond our control (such as earthquakes, utility interruptions, tsunamis, hurricanes, typhoons, floods, storms or extreme weather conditions, fires, regional economic downturns, regional or global health epidemics, including the ongoing COVID-19 pandemic, geopolitical turmoil, increased trade restrictions between the U.S. and China and other countries, social unrest, political instability, terrorism, or acts of war) in locations where we or our customers or suppliers have manufacturing or other operations.
+- · the failure or inability to accurately forecast demand and obtain sufficient quantities of quality raw materials on a cost-effective basis; - · volatility in the availability and cost of materials or services, including rising prices due to inflation; - difficulties or delays in obtaining required import or export approvals; - · shipment delays due to transportation interruptions or capacity constraints, such as reduced availability of air or ground transport or port closures; - information technology or infrastructure failures, including those of a third-party supplier or service provider; and - natural disasters or other events beyond our control (such as earthquakes, utility interruptions, tsunamis, hurricanes, typhoons, floods, storms or extreme weather conditions, fires, regional economic downturns, regional or global health epidemics, pandemics, geopolitical turmoil, increased trade restrictions between the U.S. and China and other countries, social unrest, political instability, terrorism, or acts of war) in locations where we or our customers or suppliers have manufacturing or other operations.

-As more fully discussed in the risk factor "The ongoing coronavirus pandemic and the responses thereto around the world could adversely impact our business and operating results" above, the ongoing COVID-19 pandemic and measures taken in response by governments and businesses worldwide to contain its spread, including quarantines, facility closures, travel and logistics restrictions, border controls, and shelter in place or stay at home and social distancing orders, have adversely impacted and may continue to adversely impact our supply chain, manufacturing, logistics, workforce and operations, as well as the operations of our customers and suppliers globally.
+A widespread pandemic and measures taken in response by governments and businesses worldwide to contain its spread, including quarantines, facility closures, travel and logistics restrictions, border controls, and shelter in place or stay at home and social distancing orders, may adversely impact our supply chain, manufacturing, logistics, workforce and operations, as well as the operations of our customers and suppliers globally.
 Such adverse impacts on our supply chain could limit our ability to manufacture and sell our products on a timely and cost-effective basis, which could adversely affect our business and results of operations.